 Callihan Academic Fellowships

-provide scholarships and research grants to theology students whose academic performance and research show outstanding potential, with particular focus on work in the area of theology and a free and virtuous society.
+provide scholarships and research grants to theology students whose academic performance and research show outstanding potential, with a particular focus on work in the area of theology and a free and virtuous society.
 Grants of up to $3,000 are awarded for one-year only, although students may reapply and compete in future years.
 Deadline is July 15.Church Training and Deaconess House Scholarship Fund

 supports Episcopalian women in a graduate program to further their lay or ordained ministry.
 Made possible by the Diocese of Pennsylvania, grants range from $2,000-3,000 and are renewable upon reapplication.
 Deadline is March 21.

 makes need-based awards to postulants or candidates for Episcopal ordination who will be 32 years of age by May 1.
 Deadline is April 30.Holy Trinity Centennial Trust Scholarship

 assists students studying to be involved in lay or ordained ministry in the Episcopal Church or the Anglican Communion.
 Deadline is March 31.